Janamawasy/RAG-biology/README.md

   - requirements.txt: List of dependencies required for the project.
   - Dockerfile: Docker configuration file.
   - README.md: This file, containing project instructions and information.
+  - config.json: Configuration file for VectorStore, if it already created and stored 'vectorstore_created' value is 1, if not its 0.
+  - .env: Environment variables file.
+  - faisis_index/: Folder containing the VectorStore index files.